Incorporated in 1937, located outside Alburtis, PA in Lower Macungie Township

 On March 14, 1935, it was rumored that the neighboring Brookdale Rifle Club was experiencing hard times and was ready to disband.
 As a result, an invitation was extended to them to merge with Alburtis.
 At a meeting April 8, Forrest Kiefer, property committee chairman, stated the land consisting of a "plain"

-and surroundings with a deeded acreage of 20 acres and 56 perches was purchased from F.B.
-Lauer for $400.
 At the June meeting it was decided to construct the first building on the new property, with the understanding that the costs would not exceed $100 (That's right!
 One hundred dollars).
 This was finally accomplished with much volunteer help.

 The month of July, 1935, saw the first stocking of wildlife and fish on the club property.
 Game committee chairman Charles Knerr reported that Ernest Bush and Forrest Kiefer stocked the grounds with 51 young ring-necked pheasants and that they had also stocked the Swabia Creek with nice fingerling brook trout provided by the fish commission.